Developing Program Outcomes Assessment Plans

 Please indicate the timeframe for each assessment to be conducted (each semester, annually, in alternate years)

-Send a copy of the assessment plans to the Dean of Outcomes Assessment for approval prior to new program proposal or curriculum changes.
+- Send a copy of the assessment plans to the Office of Assessment and Accreditation for approval prior to new program proposal or curriculum changes.